Convergence of local times of stochastic processes associated with resistance forms: Examples

-Let $(G_{n})$ be a deterministic sequence of graphs satisfying Assumption \ref{ust assumption in high} and we fix an arbitrary vertex $\rho_{n}$ in $G_{n}$.
-We consider the uniform spanning tree $T_{n}$ on $G_{n}$ built on a probability measure space equipped with a complete probability measure $\mathbf{P}_{n}$.
+Let $(G_{n})_{n \geq 1}$ be a deterministic sequence of graphs satisfying Assumption \ref{assum: ust assumption in high} and, for each $n$, fix an arbitrary vertex $\rho_{n}$ in $G_{n}$.
+We consider the uniform spanning tree $T_{n}$ on $G_{n}$ built on a probability space equipped with a complete probability measure $\mathbf{P}_{n}$.
 Let $d_{n}$ and $\mu_{n}$ be the graph metric and counting measure on $T_{n}$.